Leaderboard

 4 points

-I received the coveted "shipped" email from Ford this morning.
+4. I received the coveted "shipped" email from Ford this morning.
 Since it takes a few weeks to get vehicle delivery from Kentucky to New Mexico, I'll go ahead and provide my timeline.
 Vehicle: F250, 6.7, Lariat Value Package Baja, CCSB, Stone Gray.
 Additional options: FX4, extended running boards, rapid heat supplemental heater, block heater, camper pkg, UTT, rain sensing wipers, upfitters.
 Initial order also had bedliner, 5th wheel prep, and gooseneck hitch.
 11/01/21: Initial order.
 11/12/21: Ford email confirming order.
 12/03/21: Revised order to drop bedliner, 5th wheel prep, and gooseneck.
 Arranged for dealer to install after delivery.
 12/09/21: Ford email scheduling build for week of January 31, 2022.
 01/25/22: Cyberdman provided Scheduled to Day of 02/02/22.
 01/26/22: Window sticker became available.
 02/05/22: Ford email built notification.
 02/10/22: Ford email shipped notification.
-Estimated delivery is March 2 - March 8.4 points
+Estimated delivery is March 2 - March 8.

 4 points